Thangam-11/Used-car-price-prediction/README.md

  3. New Car Specs :
      To extract specific features from the 'new_car_detail' column in the dataset reate new columns for mileage, engine, max power, torque,Seats.

+**Handling Null Values:**
+The dataset may contain missing values that need to be addressed.
+The choice of handling these null values, whether through mean, median, or mode imputation, depends on the nature of the data and the specific feature.

+**Encoding and Data :**
+Encode categorical variables using suitable techniques, such as ,mapping method based on their nature and relationship with the target variable.

+**Outliers Handling:**
+Outliers can significantly impact model performance.
+We tackle outliers in our data by using the Interquartile Range (IQR) method.

 # Regression:

 **Algorithm Selection:** After thorough evaluation, Random Forest Regressor, demonstrate commendable testing accuracy.
 Upon checking for any overfitting issues in both training and testing, both models exhibit strong performance without overfitting concerns.
 I choose the Random Forest Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.

 **Hyperparameter Tuning with GridSearchCV and Cross-Validation:** To fine-tune our model and mitigate overfitting, we employ GridSearchCV with cross-validation for hyperparameter tuning.
 This function allows us to systematically explore multiple parameter values and return the optimal set of parameters. {'max_depth': 20, 'max_features': log2, 'min_samples_leaf': 1, 'min_samples_split': 2,n_estimators =50}.

+**Contributing**

+Contributions to this project are welcome!
+If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request.

+**Contact**

+📧 Email: thangamani1128@gmail.com

+For any further questions or inquiries, feel free to reach out.
+We are happy to assist you with any queries.